andrewstokes/monteliblobber/README.md

 ### Windows

-Download the compressed executable from the [release page][8].
+[Download][8] the compressed executable from the release page.
 Unzip and double-click.
 A terminal window will appear in the background and your browser window will automatically open to Monteliblobber's home page.
 Terminate the application by clicking the Quit radio button at the top right of your browser window.
 The home page will display a green banner with the text `Info: Application stopped...
 You may now close this window.` You may now close the browser window.

 ### Mac

 I built two different executables for Macs.
 The first is a typical Unix executable, and the other is a Mac application package.
-The Unix executable can be downloaded from the [release page][8] and run from a terminal window.
+The Unix executable can be [downloaded][8] from the release page and run from a terminal window.
 The Mac application package can be downloaded and then copied to the `Applications` folder like a typical Mac application.
 I have not signed these executables, so you will likely need to approve the application in the security settings before it will be allowed to run.
 I have provided instructions on how to roll your own binary from the source if you don't feel comfortable running the ones I provided.
 It's okay, I understand.

 > IMPORTANT: If you use the Mac application package, make sure to terminate the application using the `Quit` button on the right side of the nav bar.
 It runs in the background without exposing a terminal window, so you will have to force quit the app if you don't use the `Quit` button.